-5.1 ENGINEERING ACTION ITEMS
+5.1 FNGINFFRING ACTION ITEMS

 The City of Nanaimo is primarily responsible for implementing the following recommended engineering actions as they mostly fall within road rights of way.
-Those actions on the Chase River school grounds are to be championed by the School District.
-Further, more detailed studies to explore the feasibility or warrant processes for each of the actions below may be required.
-Proposed changes should come with understanding of traffic impacts.
+Those actions on the Cinnabar Valley school grounds are to be championed by the School District.
+Studies to explore the feasibility or warrant processes for each of the actions below are required.
+In many cases further study and data collection may be required.
+Changes should come with understanding of traffic impacts.

-The actions below should be considered as part of larger City-wide project prioritization processes, which includes action items identified in AST plans for other schools.
-Certain action items may also require coordination with various internal departments, as well as external stakeholders such as the RCMP.
-The Chase River community can help support these actions by actively participating in engagement events and asking political representatives at all levels of government to support safe and active school travel.
-As noted above, all recommendations in this AST plan are dependent on available resources and further engineering analysis.
+The actions below should be considered through a City-wide prioritization process, which includes commitments made to other schools involved in the City-wide Active School Travel Program, critical infrastructure repairs, and other previously identified capital projects.

+Certain action items may also require coordination with various internal departments, and external stakeholders such as the RCMP.
+The Cinnabar Valley community can help support these actions by actively participating in engagement events on these projects and asking political representatives at all levels of government to support safe and active transportation.
+These recommendations are dependent on available resources and further engineering analysis.

-Actions identified in each page below propose solutions for long-term improvements that may require capital planning and funding allocation based on the City of Nanaimo's budget and the financial resources available.
-The City may consider interim rapid implementation solutions to mitigate some existing challenges and provide immediate safety improvements at a lower cost.
-Treatments could include pavement marking delineation, physical separation with parking curbs or bollards to provide space for people walking/cycling or placing planters or other objects on local streets for a traffic calming effect.
+Actions identified below suggest solutions for long-term improvements that may require capital planning based on the City of Nanaimo's budget and resources available.
+The City may consider interim rapid implementation solutions to mitigate some existing challenges that still provide safety improvements.
+Treatments could include pavement marking delineation, physical separation with parking curbs or bollards to provide space for people walking or placing planters or other objects on local streets for a traffic calming effect.
+This approach can also allow the community to get involved through public art programs that beautify the temporary infrastructure.